 Flespi offers a number of ways to deliver the data into your target platform or application.
 One of the options is via flespi streams — a push-based message delivery method.
 The most widely used is the HTTP stream that generates an HTTP request to an arbitrary URL with custom headers and JSON payload.
+Such a stream is a fast and straightforward way to deliver telematics data from your tracking devices into any third-party platform using a small script to properly handle the data flow.

 Stream operates in a single thread mode and performs HTTP POST requests to your server/lambda delivering all accumulated messages as JSON array in BODY payload.
 Each new portion of messages will be posted only after flespi received a reply from your server to the previous request.
 You may configure the stream for recommended maximum size of each batch by using limit_messages option to lower the load on your HTTP server and improve throughput.